 Wabishki Bizhiko Skaanj – White Horse

-The name and identity for Wabishki Bizhiko Skaanj were given by Anishinaabe Elder Dan Thomas at a pipe ceremony in March 2018.
+The name and identity for Wabishki Bizhiko Skaanj were given by Anishinaabe Knowledge Keeper Dan Thomas at a pipe ceremony in March 2018.
 The name means “White Horse” in Anishinaabe.
-Along with the name, Elder Dan gave four colours for the learning pathway: white, blue, red, and yellow.
+Along with the name, Knowledge Keeper Dan gave four colours for the learning pathway: white, blue, red, and yellow.

 The name Wabishki Bizhiko Skaanj was formally revealed at the Can-SOLVE CKD Annual Meeting on May 5.
-IPERC co-chair Helen Robinson-Settee presented the learning pathway to Patient Council members and shared the story of how the pathway’s name came to Elder Dan.
+IPERC co-chair Helen Robinson-Settee presented the learning pathway to Patient Council members and shared the story of how the pathway’s name came to Knowledge Keeper Dan.

 Scholary publication in the Canadian Journal of Public Health